DUNE/computing-training-basics-short/_episodes/06-intro-art-larsoft.md

 Plug-ins each have their own .so library which gets dynamically loaded by art when referenced by name in the fcl configuration.

 **Producer Modules**
 A producer module is a software component that writes data products to the event memory.
 It is characterized by produces<> and consumes<> statements in the class constructor, and `art::Event::put()` calls in the `produces()` method.
 A producer must produce the data product collection it says it produces, even if it is empty, or *art* will throw an exception at runtime. `art::Event::put()` transfers ownership of memory (use std::move so as not to copy the data) from the module to the *art* event memory.
 Data in the *art* event memory will be written to the output file unless output commands in the fcl file tell art not to do that.
-Documentation on output commands can be found in the LArSoft wiki here: [https://larsoft.github.io/LArSoftWiki/Rerun_part_of_all_a_job_on_an_output_file_of_that_job][larsoft-rerun-part-job] Producer modules have methods that are called on begin job, begin run, begin subrun, and on each event, as well as at the end of processing, so you can initialize counters or histograms, and finish up summaries at the end.
-Source code must be in files of the form: <modulename>_module.cc, where modulename does not have any underscores in it.
+Documentation on output commands can be found in the LArSoft wiki [here][larsoft-rerun-part-job].
+Producer modules have methods that are called on begin job, begin run, begin subrun, and on each event, as well as at the end of processing, so you can initialize counters or histograms, and finish up summaries at the end.
+Source code must be in files of the form: `modulename_module.cc`, where `modulename` does not have any underscores in it.

 **Analyzer Modules**
 Analyzer modules read data products from the event memory and produce histograms or TTrees, or other output.
 They are typically scheduled after the producer modules have been run.
 Producer modules have methods that are called on begin job, begin run, begin subrun, and on each event, as well as at the end of processing, so you can initialize counters or histograms, and finish up summaries at the end.
-Source code must be in files of the form: <modulename>_module.cc, where modulename does not have any underscores in it.
+Source code must be in files of the form: `modulename_module.cc`, where `modulename` does not have any underscores in it.

 **Source Modules**
 Source modules read data from input files and reformat it as need be, in order to put the data in *art* event data store.
 Most jobs use the art-provided RootInput source module which reads in art-formatted ROOT files.
 RootInput interacts well with the rest of the framework in that it provides lazy reading of TTree branches.
 When using the RootInput source, data are not actually fetched from the file into memory when the source executes, but only when GetHandle or GetValidHandle or other product get methods are called.
 This is useful for *art* jobs that only read a subset of the TBranches in an input file.
-Code for sources must be in files of the form: <modulename>_source.cc, where modulename does not have any underscores in it.
+Code for sources must be in files of the form: `modulename_source.cc`, where `modulename` does not have any underscores in it.

 **Services**
 These are singleton classes that are globally visible within an *art* job.
 They can be FHiCL configured like modules, and they can schedule methods to be called on begin job, begin run, begin event, etc. They are meant to help supply configuration parameters like the drift velocity, or more complicated things like geometry functions, to modules that need them.
 Please do not use services as a back door for storing event data outside of the *art* event store.
-Source code must be in files of the form: `<modulename>_service.cc`, where servicename does not have any underscores in it.
+Source code must be in files of the form: `servicename_service.cc`, where servicename does not have any underscores in it.

 **Tools**
 Tools are FHiCL-configurable software components that are not singletons, like services.
 They are meant to be swappable by FHiCL parameters which tell art which .so libraries to load up, configure, and call from user code.
 See the [Art Wiki Page][art-wiki-redmine] for more information on tools and other plug-ins.